Stocks Decline as Tech Slide Extends

 Brent crude, the global oil benchmark, fell 5.3% to $39.78 a barrel, dropping below $40 for the first time since June.
 U.S. crude fell 7.6%.

-Tesla shares, meanwhile, fell 17% after S&P Dow Jones Indices late Friday passed over the electric car maker for inclusion in the S&P 500, which many investors had bet would give the shares another lift.
-Its shares have fallen 32% in September -- but have more than quadrupled in 2020.
+Tesla, another one of the year's highflyers, had its worst day ever, down 21%, or $88.11, to $330.21.
+S&P Dow Jones Indices late Friday passed over the electric car maker for inclusion in the S&P 500, which many investors had bet would give the shares another lift.
+Its shares have fallen 34% in September -- but have roughly quadrupled in 2020.

 As traders returned from the holiday weekend that typically signals the end of the summer vacation season, they said the economy and the U.S. election will be in focus, as well as the continuing pandemic.